Liu Yao: Early reign

 As emperor, Liu Yao showed flashes of brilliance, both at governance and military matters, at times, as well as willingness to listen to contrary opinions.
 However, he was also often impulsive and quick to anger, and toward the end of his reign appeared to develop alcoholism, which impaired his judgment.

-His first sign of impulsiveness might have contributed to the formal division of Han Zhao into two.
+His first sign of impulsiveness might have contributed to the formal division of Han into two.
 In 319, when Shi Le sent messengers to offer tribute to Liu Yao, Liu Yao was initially very happy, as Shi was effectively the master of the eastern half of the empire and his submission therefore showed that his throne was secure.
 He created Shi the Prince of Zhao and granted him a number of imperial privileges.
 However, when one junior member of Shi's delegation, who wished to stay in Chang'an, thereafter submitted a report that Shi was in fact plotting an attack, Liu became angry and slaughtered Shi's delegation.
-When Shi received the news, he became angry and was resolved to declare himself independent of Han Zhao.
+When Shi received the news, he became angry and was resolved to declare himself independent of Han.

 Later in 319, Liu Yao created Princess Yang—the former Jin empress—empress, making her the only person in Chinese history to serve as empress for two emperors and two empires.
 He created her son Liu Xi crown prince.
 He also changed the name of the state from Han to Zhao.
-(Liu Yuan had declared the empire's name Han to create a linkage with Han Dynasty—to which he claimed he was a descendant, through a princess, but Liu Yao felt that it was time to end the linkage with Han and explicitly restore the linkage to the great Xiongnu chanyu Maodun, and therefore decided to change the name of the state.
-However, this was not a break from Liu Yuan, as he continued to honor Liu Yuan and Liu Cong posthumously.)

-In winter 319, Shi declared himself the Prince of Zhao, thus establishing Later Zhao and officially breaking from Han Zhao.
+Liu Yuan had declared the empire's name Han to create a linkage with the Han dynasty—to which he claimed he was a descendant, through a princess, but Liu Yao felt that it was time to end the linkage with Han and explicitly restore the linkage to the great Xiongnu chanyu Maodun, and therefore decided to change the name of the state.
+However, this was not a break from Liu Yuan, as he continued to honor Liu Yuan and Liu Cong posthumously.
+In winter 319, Shi declared himself the Prince of Zhao, thus establishing his own state of Zhao.
+Historiographers distinguish the two states by referring to Liu Yao's state as Former Zhao and Shi Le's state as Later Zhao.